mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 ## What you should remember when using the HA mode

-### Non-temporary local data
+### Locally stored data only for a temporary purpose

+You should not store your permanent data or sessions in the local disk space of containers running your application.
-Each container has separate local disk space, which can be used by the runtime application code and thus store data.
-It should be noted that such data is reserved only for this particular instance, not mirrored across the PHP cluster nor backup-ed.
+The reason is that locally stored data is reserved only for this particular container instance, not mirrored across the PHP cluster nor backup-ed.
 It will not be migrated if such a container is deleted due to its failure.
-If it is necessary to permanently store and share such non-temporary data, we recommend developers use Zerops shared or object store services.
+If it is necessary to store and share such data permanently, we recommend developers should preferably utilize [Zerops Shared Storage](/documentation/services/storage/shared.html) or [Zerops S3 compatible Object Storage](/documentation/services/storage/s3.html) services.

 ## Known specifics